sungalex/graphql-tweeter/README.md

 });
 ```

-## Mutation type for Modifing a Resource(for POST, DELETE, PUT Request)
+## Mutation type for Modifying a Resource(for POST, DELETE, PUT Request)

 ```js
   type Mutation {